Dudley &

 Can I still attend if I've not pre-purchased a ticket?

 Yes, of course.
-The pre-purchase element offers priority to getting in (on opening times), but you absolutely can just show up on the day.
+The pre-purchase element offers priority to getting in (on opening times) and better affordability, but you absolutely can just show up on the day.
 Payments at the door can be made in cash or by card (including contactless).

 What can I buy at the event?